Bios and Restaurant Philosophy

 The Painted Lady Movement

 Allen Routt and Jessica Bagley know that the heart of the painted lady movement is the loving restoration of a home.
 Started in San Francisco and now spread across the United States, the painted lady colorist movement restores Victorian homes while fulfilling three requirements: paint in three or more contrasting colors, a balanced and felicitous blend of colors, and color that must bring out the building’s decorative ruffles and flourishes.
 The reinterpretation of classic, older houses with a new twist of color and vibrancy is exactly what Allen and Jessica wanted to do with the wonderful location of their restaurant and with their menu: classic dishes updated for a modern, refined palate.
+Allen and Jessica have not only restored the Victorian home in which The Painted Lady Restaurant is housed, they’ve been inspired to commit the following rules for their cuisine: use contrasting and exciting ingredients, balance the dish in a felicitous way, and always highlight the food’s natural flourishes and flavors.

 The Painted Lady Restaurant is a home for Newberg, where parties and celebrations take place, where familial warmth is shared.
 A dining destination opened out of love, it keeps the guidelines of America’s painted lady homes as a touchstone while Allen and Jessica continue to grow roots in Newberg, Oregon among the award-winning wineries, organic farmers, neighbors and friends.